KillRoy Was Here

-KillRoy Was Here is a 2022 American comedy horror anthology film directed by Kevin Smith and written by Smith and Andrew McElfresh.
+KillRoy Was Here is a 2022 American comedy horror anthology film directed by Kevin Smith, who co-wrote it with Andrew McElfresh.
 The film stars Azita Ghanizada, Ryan O'Nan, Harley Quinn Smith, Chris Jericho, Justin Kucsulain, Jason Mewes, and Ralph Garman.

+Principal photography began in June 2017 and ended in October 2018, occurring in Sarasota and Longboat Key, Florida.

-The film was released as 5,555 exclusive non-fungible tokens on July 12, 2022, on Legendao, Secret Network's NFT minting platform.
+KillRoy Was Here was released as 5,555 exclusive, non-fungible tokens (NFTs) on July 12, 2022, on the NFT minting platform Legendao.
 It is the first feature film to be released as an NFT.

-Premise
+Plot

 The film is a comedy horror anthology centred around the phenomenon of the "Kilroy was here" graffiti.

 In the frame story, a teenage babysitter tries to scare a child by telling her legends involving Killroy, and to never ever say his name three times.

 In the first story, a mother poisons her daughter for years in order to pull off a charity scam, talking to the news and churches in order to get donations.
 The daughter, confused about what's happening with her, looks up the plant used in the tea her mother makes and discovers that it is poisonous.
 At a church meeting where her mother is raising funds, the daughter reveals the truth to everyone and kills herself in the name of Killroy, who then appears and kills everyone in the building.

 In the second story, a teacher attempts to put on a play at an elementary school.
 One of the children tells her that another performer keeps trying to summon Killroy.
 The teacher looks more into the legend and learns that Killroy is used by parents in the town to scare their children into behaving.
 She sneaks into the school to investigate further, uncovering hundreds of drawings and stories about Killroy, spiralling into insanity.
 It's revealed to be a prank set up by the Janitor in order to scare her.
 However once a year, students disappear and, in order to save themselves, other students make a deal with Killroy to trick an adult into summoning him so he can claim a sacrifice.
 Killroy appears suddenly, killing the teacher and becoming more powerful.